Jan Brunson, PhD

 Married women waiting to present offerings at a Hindu naming ceremony, Kathmandu Valley

 In future research, I will continue to evaluate the causes and contexts of maternal morbidity and mortality in Nepal, particularly in terms of the role of suffering in defining womanhood.
 Currently I am researching the subjectivities of motherhood amongst former members of the People’s Liberation Army in the Maoist People’s War in Nepal.
-For the future, I am developing a comparative project on the sexual health of single Nepali international students who often depend on romantic partners for security, as well as an investigation of claims of an “overuse” of cesarean sections in Nepal and other developing countries.
+For the future, I am developing an investigation of claims of an “overuse” of cesarean sections in Nepal and other countries in the Global South, focusing on the meanings of time, measurements, and statistics for births in hospital settings.
 My long-term research agenda will continue to evolve as new medical technologies and new global flows of people, discourses, and commodities develop.